-This February 2019, join us as we collaboratively read and collectively annotate three crucial parts of Doug Engelbart’s 1962 research report and manifesto, Augmenting Human Intellect: A Conceptual Framework.
+To mark the 60th anniversary of this groundbreaking document, join us as we collaboratively read and collectively annotate Doug Engelbart’s 1962 research report and manifesto, Augmenting Human Intellect: A Conceptual Framework.

 Doug Engelbart’s 1962 manifesto offers a unique, multidisciplinary perspective on how human ingenuity, in symbiosis with networked digital computing technologies, might enlarge human capability and help address humanity’s most urgent problems.

 People who have heard of Douglas Carl Engelbart probably know that he invented the computer mouse.
 They may have heard of the 1968 “Mother Of All Demos” in which Engelbart and his Augmentation Research Center colleagues presented a comprehensive, interactive human-computer co-evolutionary environment to an auditorium of astonished engineers, mathematicians, and computer scientists, all of whom gave Engelbart and his team a sustained standing ovation for this glimpse of a future we have yet to inhabit fully.

 But even those who know the name “Doug Engelbart” may not know the demo before the demo, the research report Engelbart described as “the public debut of a dream”: a nearly 150-page monograph titled Augmenting Human Intellect: A Conceptual Framework, published in October, 1962 (to go even deeper, see Christina Engelbart’s invaluable “Field Guide to Doug’s 1962 Framework”).